Artificial Intelligence for Dynamical Systems in Wireless Communications: Modeling for the Future: Introduction

 Everything is a dynamical system, depending on how you define everything (and how you define a dynamical system).
 In the realm of wireless communications, we can observe quantifiable system outputs evolving in time (an essential property of a dynamical system) at every level of the ISO model hierarchy, where some aspects of the behavior are seen as governed by simple rules and very ordered, while others are seemingly random.
 The random cases attract more attention as they are more difficult to predict and harness, and they usually include more interaction with the external factors: users and the environment.
 The question of whether to model these parts as dynamical systems is a multi-layered one.

 Not all systems can be described by a low-order, low-complexity model.
 We could model the universe using elementary particles positions and momenta at a certain point in time, but the computational power for such a variant of Laplace's demon surpasses the information limits of the same universe greatly.
-Measurements might be hard to obtain as well, and while throwing a die is a perfectly deterministic process with simple dynamics, not knowing the precise (and ever-changing) initial conditions at the time of the throw makes it look random.
+Measurements might be hard to obtain as well, and while throwing a die is a perfectly deterministic process with simple dynamics, not knowing the precise (and ever-changing) initial conditions at the time of the throw makes it look random (the level of understanding of the processes and the granularity of the model ties closely with the traditional understanding of uncertainty in engineering models \cite{kabir2018neural,kabir2021uncertainty}).
 While randomness is usually portrayed as the opposite of determinism and modeled in a different fashion, dynamical systems embrace it as much as they embrace determinism.
 Random dynamical systems are a generalized version of the deterministic ones, as they allow for a stochastic component.
 In wireless communications, this is the channel equation we start with: a linear random dynamical system with noise as a random component.

 The history of dynamical systems theory shows its early bond with wireless communications, as some of the fundamental dynamical systems theory concepts introduced by Poincare came from his wireless telegraphy seminars (1908).
 The development of both disciplines in the following decades continued going hand in hand with the oscillators that were the central object of interest in dynamical systems theory and an invaluable component of every radio device from their inception.
 The perspectives we investigate here are those opened in dynamical systems theory once the theory of deterministic chaos was established in the second half of the 20th century, with the notions of sensitive dependence on the initial conditions, fractal dimension attractors, ergodicity, etc. The path we chose is one of understanding the already existing dynamical phenomena within wireless systems and putting them to use.